Thermodynamics-informed graph neural networks: Methodology

-However, the restrictions of $\bs{L}$ and $\bs{M}$ are not sufficient to guarantee a thermodynamically consistent description of the dynamics of the system, and two degeneracy conditions are introduced The first one states that the entropy is a degenerate functional of the Poisson bracket, showing the reversible nature of the Hamiltonian contribution to the dynamics.
+The first one states that the entropy is a degenerate functional of the Poisson bracket, showing the reversible nature of the Hamiltonian contribution to the dynamics.
 The second expression states the conservation of the total energy of the system with a degenerate condition of the energy with respect to the friction bracket.
 These restrictions can be reformulated in a matrix form in terms of the $\bs{L}$ and $\bs{M}$ operators, resulting in the following degeneracy restrictions:

 The degeneracy conditions, in addition to the non-negativeness of the irreversible bracket, guarantees the first (energy conservation) and second (entropy inequality) laws of thermodynamics,

 The specific topological requirements based on a pair of skew-symmetric ($\bs{L}$) and symmetric ($\bs{M}$) operators over a smooth manifold is called a metriplectic structure \cite{morrison1986paradigm, guha2007metriplectic}.
 We make use of this hard constraint to construct a thermodynamically-sound integrator, acting as the first inductive bias of our approach.
 This integration is performed using a forward Euler scheme with time increment $\Delta t$ and the GENERIC formalism in \myeqref{eq:generic}, resulting in the following expression